 Abstract

-Since the discovery of HIV/AIDS, it has been a disease condition affecting the entire world, with over 38 million people in the globe living with the virus.
+HIV/AIDS has been a disease condition affecting the entire world since its discovery in the 1980s, with over 38 million people in the globe living with the virus.
 Several attempts, research and funds have been channelled towards discovering a cure for HIV/AIDS yet no cure has been discovered.
 Considering the burden associated with the disease condition, having a vaccine to help control the spread will be a great approach in the course of achieving universal control coverage of the disease condition and an end to the disease over time when properly initiated.
-In this review we looked into the progress, challenges, and future directions in HIV vaccine development covering various types of vaccines candidates currently under investigation, highlighting key drug candidates that failed to provide protection against HIV such as PrEPVacc, HVTN 505, Uhambo (HVTN 702), Imbokodo (HVTN 705) and Mosaico (HVTN 706) as well as RV144 that provided 31.2% protection against HIV in a modified intent-to-treat analysis and those whose investigations are still in progress.
+In this review, we looked into the progress, challenges, and future directions in HIV vaccine development covering various types of vaccine candidates currently under investigation, highlighting key drug candidates that failed to provide protection against HIV such as PrEPVacc, HVTN 505, Uhambo (HVTN 702), Imbokodo (HVTN 705) and Mosaico (HVTN 706) as well as RV144 that provided 31.2% protection against HIV in a modified intent-to-treat analysis and those whose investigations are still in progress.
 The search for HIV Vaccine continues despite the modest success of some vaccines in clinical trials due to diversity in genetic nature of HIV, its ability to mutate rapidly, and the difficulty of eliciting a sustained immune response.
 Hence we also reviewed current approaches to improve on the success rate recorded by RV144.

 Keywords: HIV Vaccine, Clinical Trials, Vaccines, HIV, Immune response, BnAbs, mRNA Vaccines, Gene Therapy